Economics Department Honors Research Program

 Students who would like to earn Economics Departmental Honors designations must complete the Honors Research Program.

-The Economics Department Honors Research Program satisfies the "Capstone" requirement for the SAS Honors Program.
+The Economics Department Honors Research Program satisfies the "Capstone" requirement for the Honors College.

 Prerequisites